-James Altucher is a successful entrepreneur and financial author having written books that include the forever portfolio, trade like a hedge fund and super cash.
-His experience and insights into the investing world are invaluable as he has previously ran a hedge fund and tried his hand in every investing strategy out there.
+James Altucher is a successful entrepreneur and financial author having written books that include the forever portfolio, trade like a hedge fund, and super cash.
+His experience and insights into the investing world are invaluable as he has previously run a hedge fund and tried his hand in every investing strategy out there.
 Having

 1) Should I Day Trade?

 Only if you are also willing to take all of your money, rip it into tiny pieces, make cupcakes with one piece of money inside each cupcake and then eat all of the cupcakes.